-Bacterial infection is the usual cause of an abscess in the brain of an otherwise healthy person.
-Fungal brain abscesses tend to occur in those with weakened immune systems.
-The infection will cause your brain to swell from the collection of pus and dead cells that form.
+An abscess in the brain of an otherwise healthy person is usually caused by bacterial infection.
+Fungal brain abscesses tend to occur in people with weakened immune systems.
+The infection will cause your brain to swell from the collection of pus and dead cells that forms.

 A brain abscess forms when fungi, viruses, or bacteria reach your brain through a wound in your head or an infection somewhere else in your body.
 According to the Children’s Hospital of Wisconsin, infections from other parts of the body account for between 20 and 50 percent of all brain abscess cases.
 Heart and lung infections are among the most common causes of brain abscesses.
 However, brain abscesses can also begin from an ear or sinus infection, or even an abscessed tooth.

-See your doctor right away if you have a brain abscess.
+See your doctor right away if you think you may have a brain abscess.
 You’ll need the appropriate treatment to prevent any brain damage from the swelling.

 Nearly anyone can get a brain abscess, but certain groups of people are at a higher risk than others.
 Some diseases, disorders, and conditions that raise your risk include: